BirnadinErick/react/README.md

 - in color change, button should say start and then count
 - add loader to indicate next step
 - in color change, button should be clicked another time to trigger the result
+- revisit the logic to end the game loop

 ## Lesons learned.

 1. place tailwind classes somewhere in the source text, when using dynamic utils: https://youtu.be/aSlK3GhRuXA?t=244
 2. states in react, only update in new render: https://react.dev/reference/react/useState#ive-updated-the-state-but-logging-gives-me-the-old-value
 3. setTimeout takes time in milliseconds.
+4. hooks can only be used inside the function body components
+5. in useEffect any state wouldbe captured and might be dirty when run.